-Find out how you can send an exotic currency such as the CFP franc to French Polynesia.
+Here’s how you can send funds to someone in French Polynesia.

 Although French Polynesians don’t have much of a presence in Australia in general, certain universities facilitate exchange programmes between the two countries.
 Australians visiting French Polynesia don’t need a visa for visits up to 90 days.
 In 2014, Australian and French-Polynesian medical experts and scholars collaborated on developing a cure for an outbreak of zika fever that ravaged the islands.